 * Click here for rating key

 Galvin - Bistrot de Luxe Restaurant Review: Chef-brothers Chris and Jeff Galvin have been part of London’s burgeoning restaurant scene for some time.
 They began well: Jeff was at l’Escargot and Chris at The Wolseley and Orrery.
-Now they have four restaurants and continue to offer top cooking at friendly prices.
+Now they have seven restaurants across London and Edinburgh and continue to offer top cooking at friendly prices.
 The menu here is a lesson in bourgeois French classics that many chefs could do well to emulate.
-Simple dishes are prepared with love, as in the steak tartare and the terrine of foie gras and leeks with toasted sourdough bread; pea risotto with duck egg and Parmesan; and roast wood pigeon with macaroni, pancetta and broad beans.
-These are classics that you would be happy to find in a top Paris brasserie.
-Equal care is taken with desserts like apple tarte Tatin with crème fraîche or a lemon tart.
-Starters weigh in between £5.50 and £14.50 (oysters with chorizo); main dishes between £13 and £19.
+Simple dishes are prepared with love, such as escargots à la Bourguignonne; steak tartare with toasted sourdough and Maille truffle mustard; Bistrot de Luxe cassoulet à la maison; and roast leg of Herdwick lamb, kashke bademjan, baby spinach, yogurt and cumin.
+Equal care is taken with desserts like Mandarin soufflé with dark chocolate ice cream, or apple tarte Tatin with crème fraîche.
+Starters weigh in between £6.50 and £19.50 (steak tartare); main dishes between £18 and £32.
 The wine list is fair on pricing and has a section of fine wines.
 There’s a small downstairs bar and the restaurant has jazz evenings.
 Galvin is packed with customers whose purrs of satisfaction can be heard all the way to Oxford Street.
-The 3-course lunch at £15.50 and 6pm-7pm dinner at £17.50 confirms the value.
+The 3-course lunch at £21.50 and 6pm-7pm dinner at £23.50 confirms the value.